Saros: Every Weapon and Power Explained – Full Combat Guide

 Nova Lance: bossing and weakpoint punishment

-Illumine: the best late-game Power Weapon for pure consistency
+Illumine: the late-game beam for pure consistency

 FinalBoss // Gear